Spaceport America: Spaceport revenue

 In order to repay the construction bonds and eventually meet operating expenses from Spaceport operations, the spaceport authority has forecast a number of revenue streams.
 These include lease payments, takeoff and launch payments, and tours.

 However, anchor tenant Virgin Galactic had paid only in facility lease payments as of November 2014, and was projected to pay for each six-passenger flight of SpaceShipTwo once flight operations begin.
 Due to continued long-term revenue shortfalls, the Spaceport Authority is "working on a business plan that would further expand the search for revenue sources beyond Virgin Galactic ...[targeting] new tenants, including other space ventures, commercial projects, tourism, special events and merchandising."

 Spaceport America Cup

-An annual rocketry competition and engineering event, Spaceport America Cup, takes place at the site, is an Intercollegiate Rocketry Engineering Competition (IREC)-official event, and is sanctioned by the Experimental Sounding Rocket Association (ESRA).
-An international field of college and commercial teams operate sounding and sport-class rockets of several varieties and specifications, including solid, liquid, and hybrid fuel rockets, with altitude ranges between 3 and 10 km, and utilize the airspace of the immediate area as well as downrange toward the White Sands facilitates.
+From 2017 to 2024, the Experimental Sounding Rocket Association (ESRA) held its annual Intercollegiate Rocket Engineering Competition (IREC) at the Spaceport, during which time the competition was known as the Spaceport America Cup.
+After the conclusion of the 2024 IREC, ESRA announced that the event would move to Midland, Texas and revert to its original IREC branding.